Sumo Logic

 NXLog Agent provides more control at the log processing stage before forwarding the events, which is especially useful since Sumo Logic charges per ingested byte.

 Although installed collectors support processing rules to drop or keep certain events, these are pretty basic compared to the flexibility NXLog Agent provides.
 With NXLog Agent, you can selectively trim event data rather than drop entire events and have complete control over the output format.
+See Trim log events for some configuration options available when using NXLog Agent.

 Support for more log sources

 Sumo Logic collectors are designed to work with standard log formats primarily stored in flat files.
 Therefore, processing data from unsupported log sources such as databases, network packet captures, or other events not in a standard log format may not be possible.
 On the other hand, NXLog Agent can easily fill this gap with its vast selection of input modules.
 It can also process log data using custom scripts with support for Go, Java, Perl, Python, and Ruby.
+See NXLog Agent modules by type for a complete list of input, processing, and extension modules.

 Platform requirements